-During each real-time interval that the ISO has established a Scarcity Reserve Requirement in the Real-Time Market for which the pricing rules established in Section 15.4.6.1.1(a)(iii) of this Rate Schedule apply, the applicable Operating Reserves demand curve for Southeastern, New York City, or Long Island 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement target level plus the Scarcity Reserve Requirement (“Southeastern scarcity target level”) that are less than or equal to the Southeastern scarcity target level minus the SENY incremental reserve target level, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $500/MW.
-For quantities of Operating Reserves meeting the Southeastern scarcity target level that are less than or equal to the Southeastern scarcity target level but that exceed the Southeastern scarcity target level minus the SENY incremental reserve target level, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $25/MW.
+During each real-time interval that the ISO has established a Scarcity Reserve Requirement in the Real-Time Market for which the pricing rules established in Section 15.4.6.1.1(a)(iii) of this Rate Schedule apply, the applicable Operating Reserves demand curve for Southeastern, New York City, or Long Island 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement target level plus the greater of: (a) zero; and (b) an amount equal to the Scarcity Reserve Requirement minus any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement (“Southeastern scarcity target level”) that are less than or equal to the Southeastern scarcity target level minus an amount equal to equal to the sum of: (1) the SENY incremental reserve target level; and (2) the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $500/MW.
+For quantities of Operating Reserves meeting the Southeastern scarcity target level that (i) are less than or equal to: (1) the Southeastern scarcity target level; minus (2) the greater of: (a) zero; and (b) any Supplemental Reserves component of the target level for the Southeastern minus the Scarcity Reserve Requirement, New York City, or Long Island 30-Minute Reserves locational requirement, but (ii) exceed the Southeastern scarcity target level minus an amount equal to equal to the sum of: (1) the SENY incremental reserve target level; and (2) the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
+For quantities of Operating Reserves meeting Southeastern scarcity target level that are less than or equal to the Southeastern scarcity target level but exceed: (1) the Southeastern scarcity target level; minus (2) the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the Southeastern, New York City, or Long Island 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $10/MW.
 For all other quantities, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $0/MW.